nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 SHOULD deny further connections using the peer's certificate (identified by certificate issuer DN and serial number), until the ban is lifted by an operator.

-TODO: Limit number of connections from a certain certificate?

 ### 8.1.
 Denial of Service

 #### Threat: Memory Exhaustion due to Large Messages

-A (malicious) peer could exhaust the node's memory with (many) large messages.
+A (malicious) peer could exhaust the node's memory with (many) large network messages.

 Countermeasures:
-- Nodes SHOULD NOT accept incoming messages larger than 5mb (5242880 bytes).
+- Nodes MUST NOT accept incoming network messages larger than 5mb (5242880 bytes).

 #### Threat: Resource Exhaustion through Connection Flooding